 Phase 2 of Star Wars fandom began sometime in the 1980s and went into overdrive in the early 1990s.
 This seemed to involve George Lucas marketing every conceivable aspect of the universe in some way before the eventual release of his prequel trilogy – Star Wars Episode I: The Phantom Menace (1999), Star Wars Episode II: Attack of the Clones (2002) and Star Wars Episode III: Revenge of the Sith (2005).
-These alas met with underwhelming response from fans of the original trilogy.
+Alas these met with underwhelming response from fans of the original trilogy.
 After that, Lucas sold out interest to Disney, who decided there was even more that could be milked from the films, resulting in Star Wars Episode VII: The Force Awakens (2015), the start of a new trilogy, and to be followed by Star Wars Episode VIII: The Last Jedi (2017) and Star Wars Episode IX: The Rise of the Skywalker (2019) and others in the pipeline.
 These have certainly brought fans flocking back after the bad experience of the prequels.